gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 The angle over which a non-continuous :term:`servo <Servo>` can rotate while retaining position feedback is called the range.
 When choosing a servo, it is important to make sure you have enough range for the movement you need.

-By default, the FTC Control Hub and FTC Expansion Hub output 600-2400 microsecond signals.
+By default, the FTC control system outputs 600-2400 microsecond signals.
 However, this range can be expanded to 500-2500 microseconds.
 When choosing a servo, it is important to make sure that its range will be usable for your application inside of 500-2500 microseconds.

 .. note::

-   The default 600-2400 range of the FTC Expansion Hub and FTC Control Hub when selecting the "Servo" configuration can make it appear that popular servos like the goBILDA Dual Mode Servos and REV Smart Robot Servos have less range than advertised.
+   The default 600-2400 range of the FTC control system when selecting the "Servo" configuration can make it appear that popular servos like the goBILDA Dual Mode Servos and REV Smart Robot Servos have less range than advertised.
 Make sure you select the "Full Range Servo" configuration instead to get the full 500-2500 range.

 Cost
 ----